elephantscale/es-training-new/machine-learning/generic/sagemaker/SageMaker.md

      - Can use algorithms provided by SageMaker
      - Or bring your own

-  * Training can consume lot of resources (CPU, GPU, Memory, multiple machines)
+  * Training can consume lot of resources (CPU, GPU, TPU - Trainium when available, Memory, multiple machines)

-     - SageMaker provides elastic scalability on AWS
+     - SageMaker provides elastic scalability

   * Evaluating the Model:
      - Can use Jupyter notebook